European Federation of Tourist Guide Associations

 6. How many qualified tourist guides are members of the BVGD, and what are their diverse backgrounds?
 Also, how many languages do they guide in, and do they specialize in themed tours?

 The German National Tourist Guide Association (BVGD) is the umbrella organization of local and regional tourist guides’ associations in Germany.
-It represents around 230 areas and regions with approximately 7,200 guides.
-Our members can guides in all major languages and many niche ones too.
+It represents around 250 areas and regions with approximately 7,800 guides.
+Our members can guides in all major languages and many dialects too.
+To find a qualified tourist guide in Germany, search on our BVGDServiceportal by location, name, language, or attraction. https://die-gaestefuehrer.de/

 7. What are some of the top reasons for using a qualified tourist guide in Germany?